How you can Start a Stockpile Without a lot of Money

 How can I start a stockpile if I am living paycheck to paycheck?

-The number one thing that stocks families from building a stockpile that they do not feel they have enough money to start.
+The number one thing that prevents families from building a stockpile is that they do not feel they have enough money to start.
 It can be scary thinking about moving your budget around to make room for another cost.
 You feel as if you can’t afford to get started.
 The truth is ANY family can start a stockpile even yours.

 Take $5 out of your normal grocery budget.
 You may have to pick a cheaper meal for your menu to pull this one off but it will pay off in the end.
 Find an item you use often on sale.
 For me, I look for Canned pasta sauce at about 50 cents a can.
 Other good options are baking mixes you use often that go on sale.
 Worst case hit the next ten for $10 sale. spend the entire $5 on something shelf stable at a low price that will save you money next trip too.